 Engineering Leadership Academy

 Engineering Leadership Academy (ELA) is a nine-month intensive leadership development course designed for leadership track employees who are experienced in managing projects and people and who are being considered for higher-level leadership roles within their firm (such as: principal, officer, owner, practice leader, etc.) The course is focused on expanding their perspective from the day-to-day, nuts-and-bolts of managing to the big picture, strategic thinking required to lead a firm, department or practice area.
-Each ELA class is carefully chosen on the basis of qualifications by a selection committee and is strictly limited to 24 participants in order to better facilitate collegiality, dialogue and engaged, hands-on learning.
-The application process for the 2018-2019 program is now closed.
+Each ELA class is carefully chosen on the basis of qualifications by a selection committee and is strictly limited to 24 participants in order to better facilitate collegiality, dialogue and engaged hands-on learning.
+The application process for the 2020 - 2021 program will be open in the Spring of 2020.

 HOW IS ELA DIFFERENT FROM THE FUTURE LEADERS PROGRAM?